 - Can you limit access to health data, so that only medically qualified staff, those working under specific confidentiality agreements or those in appropriate positions of responsibility see it?

-- Do you have reasonable alternative measures which don’t rely on personal information, such as strict social distancing or working from home?
+- Do you have reasonable alternative measures which don’t rely on personal information?

 You need to consider whether the tests you select meet your reasons for running a testing regime.
 For example, if you’re running a testing regime to comply with your health and safety obligations as an employer, you should think about which specific tests allow you to fulfill these obligations.